 You may have heard the advice that it’s important to have some questions for the hiring manager when you’re interviewing for a job.
-While it’s true that interviewers will expect you to be curious and interested in their organization, and to show that by asking questions, it’s also true that you should come to the interview with a good baseline of knowledge about the company.
+It’s true that interviewers will expect you to be curious and interested in their organization, and they'll expect to show that by asking questions, but it’s also true that you should come to the interview with a good baseline of knowledge about the company.

 Hopefully, you’ll learn a lot about the company during the interview—like whether the organization and the company culture are a good fit for you, for example.
 But during the interview is not the time to learn basic information about the company.
 You should know all that before you set foot in corporate HQ.

 The good news is that it’s easier than ever before to learn about an employer before the job interview.
 Take some time, in advance, to learn as much as you can online.
 Then, tap into your real-world network to see who you know who can help give you an interview edge over the other candidates.
 Do your research, and you’ll make a much better impression on the hiring manager.
 Here are tips for researching companies before the interview.

 Start by visiting the company website.
 There, you can review the organization's mission statement and history, products and services, and management, as well as information about the company culture.
 The information is usually available in the "About Us" section of the site.
 If there's a Press section of the website, read through the featured links there.

 Pay attention to themes that come up repeatedly on the site.
 As much as any stated corporate values, the words companies choose to describe themselves are telling.
 Do you want to work at a place where people are “driven to excellence,” or does that make you feel tired?
 Do you like the idea of working with people who consider their coworkers family, or do you need more distance between your job and your personal life?
 Of course, organizations use hyperbole when talking about themselves... but it’s often pretty telling hyperbole.